-Don’t get me wrong, I love a stomp around the room, a loud roar and a bunch of hopping bunnies as much as the next person but we’ve all seen how quickly things can spiral when it comes to little kids!
+Don’t get me wrong, I love a stomp around the room, a roar, and a bunch of hopping bunnies as much as the next person.
+But we’ve all seen how quickly things can spiral when it comes to little kids!

 3. Learning outcomes

-After months of observing, a little one volunteers an animal sound during a song?
+After months of observing, a little one volunteers an animal sound during a song.
 Be still, my beating heart!
 Learning outcomes don’t just have to be taken from music education.
 The turn-taking, motor skill development and confidence to engage are all laying the foundations for successful music-making.

-A nice, cosy couch
+- A nice, cozy couch

-An additional rug or two on the floor (being mindful of tripping hazards.)
+- An additional rug or two on the floor (being mindful of tripping hazards.)

 Introducing just one or two of these elements can make a big difference.
 Observe the changes in your students before and after using acoustic dampening and let me know if you noticed a difference in behaviour.